wilvk/sample-deploy-pipeline/building-the-pipeline.md

 ![](images/13.png)

+Select `Save`.

-Select 'Save'.
-Then from the main Jenkins menu select 'Build Now'.
+Then from the main Jenkins menu select `Build Now`.

+Your app should now be building.
+It should take up to a minute or so to complete.

 ![](images/14.png)